 Scholarship Name: Australian Awards Fellowship [formerly Australian Leadership Awards Fellowships]

-Eligible Field of Study: Australian Awards Fellowship support a wide variety of areas and sectors.
+Eligible Field of Study: Australian Awards Fellowship supports various areas and sectors.
 Australian organizations are encouraged to design programs that address priority areas, including disability and development, economic growth, education, environment, food security, gender, governance, health, human rights, infrastructure, regional stability, rural development and water and sanitation

 Australian Leadership Awards Fellowship [now Australian Awards Fellowships] aim to develop leadership, address priority regional development issues, and build partnerships and linkages between Australian organizations and partner organizations in developing countries in the Asia-Pacific region, Latin America, the Caribbean, Africa and the Middle East.
 ALA Fellowships are awarded twice yearly through a competitive selection process.